 - Upon submission of this application, an automated response is generated containing a link for where to upload your images.
 (Please check your spam/junk folder if you did not receive this email into your inbox.)

 - Select the "SUBMIT" icon after successfully uploading your last image.

-- Fifteen (15) photographic images are required.
+- Fifteen (15) unique photographic images are required.

-- The first six (6) images uploaded must fit within the new compulsory guidelines showing a standardized technical proficiency that all professional photographers, regardless of specialty, should know.
+- The first six (6) images uploaded must fit within the compulsory guidelines showing a standardized technical proficiency that all professional photographers, regardless of specialty, should know.
 (These images may come directly from client files or may be set up to demonstrate the technique that is required.
 These images may contain the same subject.)

 - The remaining nine (9) images must be representative of your purchased work from nine (9) unique photographic assignments in the last 24 months.
 No two of the nine assignments submitted may be of the same subject, even if they were commissioned at the same time from different clients.

 - The image submissions should reflect in proportion the types of photography work/services you provide.